Electric Vehicle Charging Stations

-By providing these three charging stations on campus, in addition to the three stations in downtown BG, BGSU is supporting the electric vehicle (EV) market.
-Having six available locations in BG to charge an EV will hopefully attract more to the area.
+By providing these seven charging stations on campus, in addition to the three stations in downtown BG, BGSU is supporting the electric vehicle (EV) market.
+Having seven available locations in BG to charge an EV will hopefully attract more to the area.

 “If we want to encourage a green revolution, we need to give people easy ways to reduce their carbon footprint" Tony Palumbo, director of the BGSU Electric Vehicle Institute.
 “By strategically placing charging stations throughout campus for easy, free access to the entire Bowling Green community, we are providing ‘opportunity charging’ so people can charge their cars while they conduct other University or community business.”

 - Parking is reserved for drivers who are actively charging their electric vehicles.